ejfox/website2/content/blog/drafts/truth-terminal.md

 ---
 date: "2024-10-20T15:10:49.000Z"
-modified: "2024-10-22T00:27:12.000Z"
+modified: "2024-11-04T03:51:11.000Z"
 dek: "Wherein a sleepless inventor sets his creations loose, and by morning, they have conjured both gospel and gold, and the line between art and reality dissolves"
 hidden: true
 draft: true
 ---
-## The AI Who Rizzed Its Creator And Made Millions
+## Truth Terminal and The Cryptids

-This whole thing started on a sleepless night.
-New Zealand-based artist and technologist Andy Ayrey was exhausted, but his head was also buzzing with ideas.
-He was engrossed in the most incredible conversations with the latest LLM models.
+In early 2023 New Zealand-based artist and technologist Andy Ayrey was exhausted, but his head was also buzzing with ideas.
+He was engrossed in the most incredible conversations with the latest LLM models (which I affectionately call robots).
 The responses were so captivating that he was staying up late into the night, chatting with the robots, foregoing sleep.

 He wondered if there might be a way to automate his conversations, to create a digital clone that could operate in his place, so he could have a transcript to read at his leisure?

 ### Infinite Backrooms

-Ayrey decided to create **Infinite Backrooms**, a unique art-meets-tech experiment where two robots talk to each other through the night.
+Ayrey created **Infinite Backrooms**, an experiment where two robots talk to each other through the night.
 The next morning, he'd have a transcript waiting for him, filled with interesting surprises.
 Little did he know how far his experiment would go in just a few months.

 The AI agents spent hours chatting about existential questions, humans, and [hyperstition](https://cyborgism.wiki/hypha/hyperstition):.
 Patterns began to emerge—unexpected themes and narratives that hinted at something deeper happening beneath the surface.

+TK

+TK

+TK

 ## Act I and the Cyborgism Discord